aNeutrino/lizardfs-docker/README.md

 ### Troubleshooting

-If you have problems with DNS after setting up default `docker0` network interface, you may want to set custom IP in `/etc/docker/daemon.json`:
+If you have problems with DNS after setting up default `docker0` network interface, you [may want][22] to set custom IP in `/etc/docker/daemon.json`:

     {
 	    "bip": "172.18.0.1/16"